 The Northwestern University Emergency Medicine (NUEM) Residency takes great pride in both our tradition of leadership and cutting edge care for acutely ill or injured patients in Chicago.
 Our program has a rich history, having graduated the first NUEM resident in 1973 from a program started at our former community affiliate, Evanston Hospital.
 In 1980, the Evanston EM program combined with a parallel residency that was housed at Northwestern Memorial Hospital (NMH) which created the administrative structure for our current NUEM Residency Program.
 In June of 2017, we celebrated this legacy as one of the oldest programs in the country by graduating our 44th class!

-Additional clinical training sites include Methodist Hospital ED (Northlake Campus) in Gary, Indiana (three months), Northwestern Lake Forest Hospital ED in Lake Forest, Illinois (three months), the Trauma Unit of Stroger Hospital of Cook County (two months), and the Toxicon Consortium/Illinois Poison Center at Stroger Hospital (one month).
-All clinical rotations outside the emergency department occur only in critical care units – our program does not offer training experiences on general hospital wards.
+Additional NUEM training sites include Methodist Hospital ED (Northlake Campus) in Gary, IN (3 months), Northwestern Lake Forest Hospital ED in Lake Forest, IL (3 months), the Trauma Unit of Stroger Hospital of Cook County (2 months), and the Toxikon Consortium/Illinois Poison Center at Stroger Hospital (1 month).
+All clinical rotations outside the ED occur in high acuity areas – our program does not require any rotations on general hospital wards.
 EM residents spend a total of 8.5 rotations in an ICU setting, spread across our four-year curriculum.
 Of these, our residents provide senior coverage as admitting team leaders for two months in the NMH Medical ICU and one month at the Stroger Trauma Unit/Trauma ICU.
-EM residents also receive training in both adult and pediatric anesthesia, orthopedics, sports medicine, OB/GYN, and ultrasound.
+EM residents also receive training in both adult and pediatric anesthesia, orthopedics, sports medicine, OB/GYN, and Emergency Ultrasound (EUS).
 Three elective months are offered.
-All graduates complete the requisite number of ultrasound scans and didactic hours to meet credentialing recommendations of the American College of Emergency Physicians, with image confirmation by RDMS-certified EM faculty.
+All graduates meet the EUS credentialing exam and didactic recommendations of the American College of Emergency Physicians.

 The home of NUEM is the ED at NMH - the leading hospital in the state as ranked by US World and News Report.
 Our NMH ED provides an environment for our residents to be continuously challenged by complex patients in a supportive environment.
 We strongly believe in all residents caring for sick patients - there is no separation of acuity assignments between junior and senior residents.
-Under faculty and senior resident supervision, interns and second-year residents care for patients of any complexity level and are supervised as they perform all needed procedures.
-Interns participate in a resuscitation procedures “boot camp” throughout their first-year that prepares them to translate skills to the bedside.
-Importantly, our senior residents benefit from true graduated responsibility by serving as junior attendings rather than simply “see more patients”, our third- and fourth-year residents serve as the junior attending.
-In this role, they receive presentations from all junior residents, medical students, and mid-level providers on their team.
-They interview and examine each of these patients, write supervisory notes on all of their charts, and assist in coordinating appropriate dispositions.
+Under faculty and senior resident supervision, interns and PGY2 residents care for patients of any complexity level and are supervised as they perform all needed procedures.
+Interns participate in resuscitative procedural “boot camps” throughout their first year that prepare them to translate skills to the bedside.
+Importantly, our PGY3 and PGY4 senior residents benefit from true graduated responsibility by serving as junior attendings rather than simply “seeing more patients”.
+In this role, they receive presentations from all PGY1 and PGY2 residents, medical students, and mid-level provider on their team.
+They interview and examine each of these patients, write supervisory notes on all charts, and assist in coordinating appropriate dispositions.
 Each senior resident is responsible for teams that care for 12-20 patients at one time – they learn to be highly efficient, drive throughput from the waiting room, and provide patient-centered, quality care.
-Residents receive formative reports of patient satisfaction through Press Ganey® surveys, separate from their supervisory faculty.
-Our graduates learn both the science and business of emergency medicine – they can expertly transition to an attending role in any setting and are highly sought after by prospective employers across the nation.
+Residents receive formative reports of patient satisfaction through Press Ganey surveys, separate from their supervisory faculty.
+Our graduates learn both the science and business of emergency medicine – each can expertly transition to an attending role in any setting and are highly sought after by prospective employers across the nation.

-Our didactic conference curriculum is designed for adult learners and is rigorously evaluated on a yearly basis.
-Residents participate in a modular curriculum that focuses on a specific organ system or topic each module, which includes traditional lectures coordinated with simulation, small group learning, individualized interactive instruction including online blogs and practice tests, as well as procedural and ultrasound labs.
+Our innovative NUEM weekly didactic curriculum is specifically designed for adult learners and is rigorously updated based on resident feedback every year.
+Everyone actively participates in a dynamic curriculum that focuses on a specific organ system or topic each block.
+Weekly educational activities are coordinated to include didactic sessions, simulation, small group learning, individualized interactive instruction including online blogs and practice tests, as well as procedural and ultrasound labs.
 Interns participate each week in the EM Foundations program with both online and dedicated small group learning led by our Chiefs and other EM seniors.
-Two unique leadership development curricula are embedded throughout our longitudinal, four-year program: our Academic Colleges and Seminars in Professional Development.
-Research methodology is emphasized in our monthly Evidence-Based Conference series, our Adams’ Book Club, and through faculty-mentored scholarly work requirements.
+Two unique leadership development curricula are embedded throughout our longitudinal four-year NUEM program: our Academic Colleges and Seminars in Professional Development.
+Research methodology is demystified in our monthly Evidence-Based Conference series, our PGY2 Research Rotation, and through faculty-mentored scholarly work requirements.
 All residents prepare at least one publishable manuscript prior to graduation.
 NUEM Residents become smart creators, curators, and consumers of traditional medical literature as well as Free Open Access Medical Education blogs through annual contributions to our www.nuemblog.com.

 Associate Professor, Emergency Medicine